timarkh/tsakorpus/docs/interface_languages.rst

     msgid "remove_word"
     msgstr "remove&nbsp;word"

   This rule describes an English translation for a label called ``remove_word``.
-Translations can contain HTML.
+Translations must be quoted and can contain HTML tags and entities.
 Make sure you do not have quotation marks inside a translation.
 A comment preceding the rule tells us where exactly this label can be found.

   For messages that have multiple number versions, you have to specify as many ``msgstr[...]`` strings as there are singular/plural form in your interface language.
 Here is an English example::